Buying Animal Welfare Certified Food like beef, lamb, dairy, and eggs means different things to different people.

 Humanely Raised ~ What does this mean?

-‘Humanely Raised’ is the single most common term used by many meat and poultry producers yet it is meaningless, not enforced in any way, and is not even legally defined to any standards by the USDA (The USDA, oversees the Meat, Poultry, and Dairy Industry) or the ASPA (American Society for the Prevention of Cruelty to Animals)
+‘Humanely Raised’ is the single most common term used by many meat and poultry producers yet it is meaningless, not enforced in any way, and is not even legally defined to any standards by the USDA (The USDA, oversees the Meat, Poultry, and Dairy Industry).

 This means any producer can use the term ‘Humanely Raised’ and many generally do so.